michaelshumshum/twentyletters-solver/README.md

 ## what

-python script to solve the [twentyletters.com](https://twentyletters.com) puzzles
+python script to solve the [twentyletters.com](https://twentyletters.com) puzzles. it's not optimized at all, but considering how fast it already is, there is no point to revise it too much. the performance increase would be so marginal.

 ## how use